Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Proofs of Theorems and Proofs of Theorems 5 and 6

-Precisely, if $\t$ is a plane tree, then the modification $\t^\circ$ is defined as If we are given a tree rather than a plane tree, then this construction performed on any plane representative a the tree $\bt$ will yield plane trees in the same equivalence class, which we call $\bt^\circ$.
+If we are given a tree rather than a plane tree, then this construction performed on any plane representative of the tree $\mathsf{t}$ will yield plane trees in the same equivalence class, which we call $\mathsf{t}^\circ$.
 Note that